samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 ### Initializing the Authentication Service

-When our application is built, `AuthService` which lives in `auth.service.ts` is initialized. `AuthService` is a service provided to the whole application by `AppModule`:
+When our application is built, `AuthService`, which lives in `auth.service.ts`, is initialized. `AuthService` is a service provided to the whole application by `AppModule`:

 ```typescript
 // src/app/app.module.ts